AltarisV/TRAIL-PDF/README.md

 APP_SECRET_KEY='your_secret_key_here'
 ```

-### Running VisionScribe
+### Running TRAIL

-To run VisionScribe, execute the following command in the root directory of the project:
+To run TRAIL, execute the following command in the root directory of the project:

 ```bash
 docker-compose up